yashino91/cmbot/README.md

 | allowedCurrencySlugs          | Array of currency slugs that are allowed to request.
 If empty every currency is allowed |
 | autoclearMessages             | Deletes sent photo messages automatically if enabled |
 | autoclearMessagesDurationSec  | Number in seconds after sent photo messages should be deleted |

+##Contributing
+Use the issue tracker to report problems, suggestions and questions.
+You may also contribute by submitting pull requests.

+If you find this project helpful, please consider making a donation:
+ - [ETH](https://etherscan.io/address/0x00bC09660B16AA7614A77313a9D9d0643C47555c#): `0x00bC09660B16AA7614A77313a9D9d0643C47555c`
+ - [BTC](https://blockchain.info/address/1JFgCTawZDcar9qd6XAAqR9iEWAFRji9tT): `1JFgCTawZDcar9qd6XAAqR9iEWAFRji9tT`